Skip to main content

 }

-Commands are written in a command [subcommand] format, so if your base command is river, your logic will be contained within one or more subcommands:
+Commands can be written “standalone” or they can written in a command [subcommand] format.
+In the latter case, given a base command of river, your logic will be contained within one or more subcommands:

 bridgetown river # outputs a help message about the available subcommands